 The filament is not pouring out of the nozzle

-If it did not clear the clog, then there is one last trick you can try:
+If none of above did clear the clog, then there is one last trick you can try:

 - Unload the filament.